WELCOME CLICK ON THE IMAGE ABOVE

 There is no denying the fact that we should expect for God.
 In fact the apostle Paul tells us we dishonor God when we don’t by faith believe on Him, and expect from him.
 6 But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.
 Heb 11:6.
 The issue at hand is not whether or not we should have faith in God to the point of expecting from him: The real issue is comprehending the proper balance between God's sovereignty, our faith, and just exactly how the two are to be viewed.

-The Bible clearly tells us that we must have faith in God, if we are to be pleasing in His sight.
-We are also promised that God will greatly bless those who trust and obey Him.
 Many believers came to believe that their faith and obedience, would serve as an insurance (assurance) policy.
-In the sense that they would be exempted from much of life's’ pain and suffering.
+In the sense that they would be exempted from much of life's pain and suffering.

 MY WEIGHT ISSUE?
 I spoke a word of faith over my weight issues.
 I honestly believed that i would not have this problem anymore.